Caliph3ubaidUrRe7man/greasemonkey/README.md

 ## Contact / Feedback

 Open an issue in this repository with: site URL, browser and userscript manager, and a short description of what fails (include screenshots/devtools console logs if available).

----
-_This README was generated to summarize the scripts and explain installation, configuration and troubleshooting steps._